decis-bench/febench/README.md

 ## ⚡️ Quickstart

+This repository includes the following parts, i.e., (1) utilized features, (2) OpenMLDB evaluation, (3) Flink evaluation.

+### Part 1 (Utilized Features)

+In the *features* folder: Check out the features utilized in each of the 6 AI tasks, which are selected with [the open industry-grade AutoML tool](https://github.com/4paradigm/AutoX).

+### Part 2 (OpenMLDB Evaluation)

-1. Clone and enter this repository
+1 Clone the repository

-2. Download the datasets and move the data files to the dataset directory
+2 Download the datasets and move the data files to the dataset directory

   ```sh
   wget -r -np -R "index.html*"  http://119.28.136.39/download/febench/data/; cp -r <dataset directory> ./dataset